 Not all situations will require you to hire an adoption attorney.
 Many agencies have adoption attorneys who handle all of their cases.
 However, like in our case, there may be some situations where you feel more comfortable hiring an agency for some parts of the adoption, such as the education and home study, but choosing your own attorney for the legalities.
 If you have an adoption where you are starting from scratch and have not yet been matched, it is often best to start with an agency and then make a decision if you would also like to or need to hire outside counsel.
 If you have a more urgent situation, it may prove beneficial for you and the timeline you are facing to seek immediate counsel from an attorney.

 It is easiest to begin your search for an adoption attorney simply by Googling “Adoption Attorney Near Me.”
 This will likely generate a laundry list of adoption attorneys and agencies in your area.
-If you live near a major city like I do, you will often have many options.
+If you live near a major city as I do, you will often have many options.
 From there, I take the time to check out the website of each attorney.
 There you may find reviews, services, fees, etc. While it is not a requirement, my husband and I then narrowed our list down to attorneys who specialize solely in adoption.
-This made us a feel a bit more at ease knowing that our attorney would be knowledgeable about our case.
+This made us feel a bit more at ease knowing that our attorney would be knowledgeable about our case.

 Once you have a list narrowed to possible candidates, check out the reviews on Google as well as their websites.
 You can also search their names individually, as this may bring up forum reviews and reviews from other sites from those who have used each attorney before.
 Another great tool for review is simply asking for recommendations or reviews of specific attorneys through adoption groups on social media.
 It is a safe bet that some of these groups have at least a few people who have used your adoption attorney before and can vouch for or warn you about the attorney’s work.